-The 8th Virginia was composed of ten companies of 68 enlisted men, each led by four officers (captain, 1st lieutenant, 2nd lieutenant, and ensign).
-The overall regiment was commanded by three field officers (colonel, lt. colonel, and major), assisted by several staff officers (chaplain, adjutant, surgeon, surgeon's mate, and quartermaster).
+The 8th Virginia was composed of ten companies.
+Each one was supposed to have 68 enlisted men led by four officers (captain, 1st lieutenant, 2nd lieutenant, and ensign).
+At least one overenlisted and one underenlisted.
+The overall regiment was commanded by three field officers (colonel, lieutenant colonel, and major) assisted by several staff officers (chaplain, adjutant, surgeon, surgeon's mate, paymaster, and quartermaster).
 One inherited company was composed men on 1-year enlistments that began in December of 1775.
 The other nine companies served 2-year enlistments, beginning in the spring of 1776 and ending at Valley Forge in the spring of 1778.
-An 11th regiment was raised to replace that of the 1-year men in 1777.
+An 11th company was raised to replace the 1-year men in 1777.
 Replacements recruited in 1777 served 3-year enlistments.
-The 8th existed from the spring of 1776 to the fall of 1778, when it was merged with other depleted regiments.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2018 Gabriel Neville
+© 2015-2022 Gabriel Neville